jessemiller/HamlPy/reference.md

 	{% endblock %}

-Notice that block, for, if and else, as well as 'with' are all automatically closed.
-Using endfor, endif or endblock will throw an exception.
+Notice that block, for, if and else, as well as ifequal, ifnotequal, ifchanged and 'with' are all automatically closed.
+Using endfor, endif, endifequal, endifnotequal, endifchanged or endblock will throw an exception.

 ## Filters